funzi-son/funzi-son.github.io/_pages/about.md

 ======
 10-July-2023: I am now a Senior Lecturer at Deakin University.
 I will be located at Burwood campus, Melbourne but I am working remotely from Tasmania until November this year.

 9-July-2023: I have left the University of Tasmania as a full-time academic staff.
-I will be holding an position of Adjunct Senior Researcher at the School of Information and Communication Technology, the University of Tasmania.
+I will be holding a position of Adjunct Senior Researcher at the School of Information and Communication Technology, the University of Tasmania.

 24-May-2023: I gave a talk about "Robust Artificial Intelligence" to the Security Research Group at the University of Melbourne.